klasmodin/klasmodin.github.io/_posts/2023-02-03-what-is-shape-analysis.md

 So far we've learned quite a bit about geodesics on diffeomorphisms, but little about shapes.
 First of all, what are shapes?

-To answer this we first need to talk about *group actions*.
+To answer this question we need to talk about *group actions*.
 A Lie group $$G$$ is said to have a *left action* on another manifold $$S$$ if there is a map $$\varrho\colon G\times S\to S$$ that for any $$\varphi,\eta\in G$$ and $$s\in S$$ preserves left group multiplication

 $$